WebAhead/master-reference/coursebook/week-3/learning-outcomes.md

 ### ASYNC
 - What is a callback and why would you use one?
 - Why do we need asynchronous functionality in our code?
 - What do we mean by a "parallel function"?
-Why is this useful when querying APIs?
+- Why are parallel functions useful when querying APIs?
+- How to implement a parallel function.

+### SOFTWARE ARCHITECTURE
+- Introduction to the concept and importance of software architecture.
+- File structure planning and how white-board planning an app
+- IIFEs and modular architecture